Tom Goldstein

 Thomas Che Goldstein (born 1970) is an American lawyer.
-He is known for his advocacy before and blog about the Supreme Court of the United States.
-He was a founding partner of Goldstein and Howe (later Goldstein & Russell after partnering with DC lawyer Kevin Russell), a Washington, D.C., firm specializing in Supreme Court litigation, and was, until the end of 2010, a partner at Akin Gump, where he was co-head of the litigation and Supreme Court practices.
+He is known for his blog about the Supreme Court of the United States, SCOTUSblog.
+He was a founding partner of Goldstein and Howe (later known as Goldstein & Russell), a Washington, D.C. firm specializing in Supreme Court litigation, and was, until the end of 2010, a partner and co-head of litigation at Akin Gump.
 He retired from Goldstein & Russell in March 2023.

-In 2003, Goldstein co-founded SCOTUSblog, the most widely read blog covering the Supreme Court, and remains the publisher and occasional contributor, providing analyses and summaries of Supreme Court decisions and cert petitions.
-He has taught Supreme Court Litigation at Harvard Law School since 2004, and at Stanford Law School from 2004-2012.
+In 2003, Goldstein co-founded SCOTUSblog, the most widely read blog covering the Supreme Court, which provides analyses and summaries of Supreme Court decisions and cert petitions.
+He has taught Supreme Court litigation at Harvard Law School since 2004, and at Stanford Law School from 2004 to 2012.

 On January 16, 2025, Goldstein was indicted in Maryland federal court on charges he schemed to evade taxes for years and used funds from his boutique law firm to cover gambling debts and fraudulently hiring female employees with whom he was having intimate personal relationships, allowing them to obtain health insurance.
+On February 25, 2026, he was convicted of tax evasion and other crimes.